D-TACQ/ACQ400_ESW_TOP/README.md

  - the RELEASE tarball: eg acq400-VER-DATE-host.tar should be unpacked to the top level of the embedded SD card
  - the FPGA image eg acq2x06_fpga-VER-DATE.img should be copyed to the SD card ./ko directory

-## To create an release SD card for Z7IO:
+## To create a release SD card for Z7IO:
 - follow extra steps in [Z7OIO INSTALL_SD.md](https://github.com/D-TACQ/Z7IO/blob/main/INSTALL_SD.md)

 Please send any comments, queries to peter.milne@d-tacq.com